 FAQs about Glucocorticoids

-Alcohol consumption can potentially worsen the side effects of glucocorticoid treatment or increase the likelihood that they occur.
-Patients are therefore recommended to seek medical advice from their healthcare team on the combination of alcohol and corticosteroids.
+Alcohol is not known to interfere with the function of glucocorticoids.
+However, it may worsen the side effects associated with glucocorticoid treatment or increase the likelihood of those side effects occurring.
+Therefore, patients are advised to consult their healthcare team regarding the combination of alcohol and corticosteroids.

-Increased appetite and weight gain are listed as common side effects of treatment with glucocorticoids.
-Some of these medications also may contribute to hair loss — thinning of the scalp hair is listed as a possible side effect on the prescribing information label of several glucocorticoids.
+Increased appetite and weight gain are common side effects of treatment with glucocorticoids.
+Some of these medications may also cause thinning of the scalp hair.

 Related Articles